 I call this a coffee with a view on the beautiful island of Spain in Fuerteventura, Canary Islands.
 Coffee costs only one Euro and a well-stuffed sandwich for only 2.5 Euros.
 I often came to the “Café Atlántico” for lunch.
 The lady speaks very little English and I used my little Spanish to communicate with her.

 JW Marriott Mumbai Sahar

 During the pandemic, I had to spend one week in quarantine and I was in JW Marriott when I landed in Mumbai from Dubai, UAE.
 I had to make my own coffee and this is the best I could do in my room.
-The quarantine period however went pretty fast and I had my last flight from Mumbai to Goa after spending one week in beautiful hotel room.
+The quarantine period however went pretty fast and I had my flight from Mumbai to Goa after spending one week in beautiful hotel room.

 “Photographs are beautiful memories captured around the world.”

 I love books and this was an interesting place in France to have a coffee.
 They have a library and a bar.
 However, you cannot just grab a book and start reading.
 If you like a book then buy it and read.
 The same goes for a coffee.
 I like the idea.

 Drinking Coffee in the Ocean